tapfortap/Documentation/unity/integration.md

 ## Step 3 - Display Ads

+To use any of the following classes, you need to import the TapForTap API namespace.
+Simply add ```using TapForTap.API;``` at the top of your script.

 ### Banners

 To place a banner, just call `Banner.create (AdSize adSize, AdPosition position)`.
 The following call creates a banner at the bottom center of the screen, with the default device independent dimensions of 320x50.